Agriculture / Wisconsin

 “This is a glimpse of what life was like in this rural community through much of the twentieth century.
 Through the spoken words of these rural folk we learn about love of land and community and of the power of the story.
 Their voices urge us to recommit to finding and fostering the values and the behavior that sustained and nurtured us in the past.”—Jerry Apps, author of In a Pickle: A Family Farm Story

-Richard L. Cates Jr. and his family own a pasture-based farm and raises grass-fed beef in Wyoming township, near Spring Green, Wisconsin.
+Richard L. Cates Jr. and his family own a pasture-based farm and raise grass-fed beef in Wyoming township, near Spring Green, Wisconsin.
 He is senior lecturer in soil science at the University of Wisconsin–Madison, where he also serves as coordinator of the Wisconsin School for Beginning Dairy and Livestock Farmers and is affiliated with the Center for Integrated Agricultural Systems.

 Renewing the Countryside—Wisconsin